fairdataihub/SODA-for-SPARC-Docs/docs/Freeform Mode/prepare-metadata/create-submission.md

 ## How to

-To access this interface click on the `Free Form Mode` side bar option, then click on the `Prepare Metadata` tab, and finally click on the `Create submission.xlsx` card.
+To access this interface click on the `Curate and Share` side bar option, then click on the `Free Form Mode Curation` button and within the `Prepare Metadata` tab, click on the `Create submission.xlsx` card.

 1. You can start by either creating a submission file from scratch with SODA or continue working on an existing submission.xlsx file.
    - If you want to continue working on an existing submission.xlsx file, you will be prompted to either import it from your computer, or specify a Pennsieve dataset where the file is currently located.
 SODA will load information from the specified submission file so you can edit it through the SODA interface.